freenowtech/4yfn-kata/README.md

 # 4yfn-kata
-Coding kata for the 2018 4yfn event .The following is a TDD Kata, an exercise in coding, refactoring and test-first.
+Coding kata for the 2018 4yfn event.
+The following is a TDD Kata, an exercise in coding, refactoring and test-first.

 ## Before you start
 * Try not to read ahead.